 Pricing items can take up a lot of your time.
-To speed the pricing process, create guidelines for yourself.
+To speed up the pricing process, create guidelines for yourself.
 Today, we’ll look at how to determine a base price and adjust it for your particular item.

 At my consignment shop, we sell clothing, shoes, and accessories.
 To establish a base price, we start with 1/3 of the item’s original retail price, then add or subtract 10% for details that affect the item’s desirability (wear, color, styling, etc.).
 You may need to adjust your base price ratio depending on the type of goods you sell.